 So, McHardy refers to a momentum feature in UEFA EURO 2008, but exactly how did that feature work?
-As I never tried the game, I decided to consult the UEFA EURO 2008 manual and the official game notes.
+As we never tried the game, we decided to consult the UEFA EURO 2008 manual and the official game notes.
 Both of them deliver additional information about the feature that Aaron McHardy mentions in the interview.

 The official game notes describe a feature called “Dynamic Player Ratings”:

 “Real-time player ratings change based on actual player performance, simulating the momentum swings of a real season.”